What are the best surfaces for childrens play areas.

 Rubber chips made from old car tyres, doesn't degrade, drains really well, comes in a choice of colours and wont compact as easily as bark and costs about the same.
 More about depth and cost here Rubber chippings surface

-This is probably the cheapest way to make a safe play surface
+Rubber mats are the best way to form a safe play surface outside

 How can children play safely outside without getting muddy!
 These rubber mats with a Rapra critical fall height of 3m rating, mean you can lay the mats around Playground Equipment knowing you are complying with BSEN 1177.